wwisesamples/cocos2dx-IntegrationDemo/README.md

 How to build

-- Build the solution under `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.win32/IntegrationDemo-cocos2d-x.sln` with your Visual Studio.
+- Build the solution under `<Wwise Root>/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.win32/IntegrationDemo-cocos2d-x.sln` with your Visual Studio.
 - Open the IntegrationDemo's Wwise project with the compatible Wwise version.
 - Generate the SoundBanks for Windows under their default path.